-Our certificate of incorporation and bylaws that will be in effect on the completion of this offering, and our stockholders' agreement, will contain provisions that could depress the market price of our Class A common stock by acting to discourage, delay or prevent a change in control of our company or changes in our management that the stockholders of our company may deem advantageous.
+Our certificate of incorporation, bylaws and stockholders' agreement contain provisions that could depress the market price of our Class A common stock by acting to discourage, delay or prevent a change in control of our company or changes in our management that the stockholders of our company may deem advantageous.
 Among other things, these provisions provide that:

-- we will have multiple series of common stock with differing voting rights; - the authorized number of directors may be changed only by resolution of the board of directors;

-- any vacancies on the board of directors and any newly created directorships may only be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, provided that if a vacancy is created at any time by the death, disability, removal or resignation of any director nominated by KKR, the remaining directors shall, subject to their fiduciary duties under applicable law, cause the vacancy created thereby to be filled by a new director nominated by KKR; - our board of directors will be divided into three classes, each of which will stand for election once every three years; - for so long as there are at least two directors nominated by KKR on our board of directors, the presence of at least one KKR-nominated director shall be required to have a quorum for the transaction of business by the board of directors, subject to certain exceptions, including meetings of the Disinterested Majority to the extent that directors nominated by KKR are interested directors for the purpose of such meetings; - there will be no cumulative voting; - the board of directors may issue "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - the board of directors may make, alter or repeal our bylaws; - the forum for certain litigation against us is restricted to Delaware; and - stockholders seeking to present proposals before a meeting of stockholders or to nominate candidates for election as directors at a meeting of stockholders must provide notice in writing in a timely manner, and also meet specific requirements as to the form and content of a stockholder's notice.
+- we have multiple series of common stock with differing voting rights; - the authorized number of directors may be changed only by resolution of the board of directors; - any vacancies on the board of directors and any newly created directorships may only be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, provided that if a vacancy is created at any time by the death, disability, removal or resignation of any director nominated by KKR, the vacancy shall be filled solely by, at KKR's option, KKR in a written instrument or a majority of the remaining directors in accordance with the stockholders' agreement; - our board of directors is divided into three classes, each of which will stand for election once every three years; - for so long as there are at least two directors nominated by KKR on our board of directors, the presence of at least one KKR-nominated director is required to have a quorum for the transaction of business by the board of directors, subject to certain exceptions, including meetings of a majority of disinterested directors to the extent that directors nominated by KKR are interested directors for the purpose of such meetings; - there is no cumulative voting; - the board of directors may issue "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - the board of directors may make, alter or repeal our bylaws; - the forum for certain litigation against us is limited to Delaware; and - stockholders seeking to present proposals before a meeting of stockholders or to nominate candidates for election as directors at a meeting of stockholders must provide notice in writing in a timely manner, and also meet specific requirements as to the form and content of a stockholder's notice.

-KKR will hold a majority of the voting power of our outstanding capital stock following the completion of this offering.
-Additional provisions in our governing documents will become effective on such date when KKR and its affiliates and Mr. Shea, collectively, cease to beneficially own, directly or indirectly, 50% of the voting power of our capital stock, which, among other things, provide that:
+Additional provisions in our governing documents will become effective on such date when KKR, Mr. Shea and their respective affiliates collectively cease to beneficially own, directly or indirectly, more than 50% of the voting power of our capital stock, which, among other things, provide that:

-- stockholders may not call special meetings of stockholders or act by written consent; - so long as our board of directors remains classified, directors may only be removed from office for cause and with the affirmative vote of 66-2/3% of the voting power of our outstanding capital stock; and - amending certain provisions of our certificate of incorporation and bylaws and approving merger transactions will be subject to super-majority voting thresholds.
+- stockholders may not call special meetings of stockholders or act by written consent; - directors may only be removed from office with the affirmative vote of $66-^2/3\%$ of the voting power of our outstanding capital stock and, for so long as our board of directors remains classified, only for cause; and - amending certain provisions of our certificate of incorporation and bylaws will be subject to super-majority voting thresholds.

-Moreover, our certificate of incorporation that will be in effect upon the completion of this offering will contain a provision that provides us with protections similar to Section 203 of the DGCL and prevents us from engaging in a business combination with a person (excluding KKR and any of its direct or indirect transferees and any group as to which such persons are a party) who acquires at least 15% of our common stock for a period of three years from the date such person acquired such common stock, unless approval from our board of directors or stockholders is obtained prior to the acquisition.
+Moreover, our certificate of incorporation contains a provision that provides us with protections similar to Section 203 of the DGCL and prevents us from engaging in a business combination with a person (excluding KKR, its affiliates, associates and certain other related parties and any person who acquires ownership of at least 15% of our common stock directly or indirectly from KKR) who acquires at least 15% of our common stock for a period of three years from the date such person acquired such common stock, unless approval from our board of directors or stockholders is obtained prior to the acquisition.